oliviafpersonal/sei-project-three/README.md

 ##### More Pubs

 <img width="964" alt="more-pubs" src="https://lh6.googleusercontent.com/hqB1rb4qUiibZ8df7B3pJs0gr7s_qkLMZguvmDNK7_byC0cnlVPmKcAjeW5oweCoE_mk1-ZIawgWLePlbRClFdVJjl11r871QU0seoyguX2WG3wmT36gqQKaAYFX7_2Gx54b9Bfs">
-At the very bottom of the pub detail page, we added more pubs in the same city, to do this we filter through the mapped pubs array by city and run this through the getRandom algorithm to randomise each element in the array.
+At the very bottom of the pub detail page, we added more pubs in the same city, to do this we filtered through the mapped pubs array by city and run this through the getRandom algorithm to randomise each element in the array.

 ```Javascript
  const cityToCompare = pub.address.city